ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/30_install_openpass.rst

          .. note::

             As stated in :ref:`Building_under_windows`, the windows programming tools suffer from a `path length restriction`.
+            This error manifests as strange **file not found** compile errors.
             It is therefore recommended to use a short path for source code checkout, e.g. a drive letter.
+            This can also be done by the windows command `subst <https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/subst>`_.

       .. tab:: Linux